Eligibility for Insurance and Cover

 It's worth noting that even though your cover continues, you can’t apply to increase your cover or transfer cover into PSSap during your overseas posting/secondment.

 To protect your super balance, under super law we have to make accounts inactive if we don’t receive any contributions for 16 consecutive months.
 Making an account ‘inactive’ automatically cancels your insurance cover.

 If you want to keep your cover even though your account is inactive, you’ll need to write to us within 60 days of your account becoming inactive to let us know.
 Your insurance cover will then continue as long as there’s enough in your PSSap account to pay for insurance premium deductions.

 If you’re not an Australian resident, but you’re employed by an eligible PSSap employer, you may be able to get lifePLUS cover.
 You’ll need to be eligible to work in Australia and be living in Australia.

 If you need help deciding if insurance through your super is right for you while you’re living or working overseas, you might like to speak with a licensed financial adviser.

 LIFEapp insurance calculator

-The LIFEapp calculator uses some personal details and some financial details to determine how much death, total and permanent disablement (TPD) and Income Protection insurance you may need.Find out more
+The LIFEapp calculator uses some personal details and some financial details to estimate how much Death, Total and Permanent Disablement (TPD) and Income Protection insurance you might need.Find out more